Optimal or Greedy Decision Trees? Revisiting their Objectives, Tuning, and Performance: Introduction

-In contrast, optimal decision tree research is a much younger field, with the last decade seeing major advancements.
-The main topic of research has been improving \emph{scalability} by reducing runtimes and supporting larger data sets.
-Researchers have employed a variety of techniques such as (mixed) integer programming (MIP) \citep{bertsimas2017optimal, verwer2017flexible}, constraint programming \citep{verhaeghe2020cp_odt}, Boolean satisfiability \citep{hu2020maxsat_odt, narodytska2018sat_odt} and dynamic programming with bounds \citep{aglin2020learning, lin2020generalized_sparse, demirovic2022murtree}.
-Whereas ten years ago optimal methods were limited to small data sets, due to algorithmic advancements and an increase in computation power, we can now use a recent dynamic programming approach \citep{linden2023streed} to analyze data sets with up to hundreds of thousands of samples.

-Given that the main technical innovations for optimal methods are relatively recent, unlike in the field of greedy heuristics, principled ways of using optimal decision trees for out-of-sample performance have been comparatively under-explored.
-Whereas the field of greedy decision trees shows a large variety of splitting criteria, pruning methods, and tuning approaches, optimal decisions are almost exclusively trained by maximizing accuracy, possibly additionally penalizing the number of nodes (the \emph{sparse} objective).
-Tuning, if done at all, is performed in different ad hoc manners, e.g., tuning the number of nodes or depth of the tree.
-Practices differ from paper to paper, which hinders direct comparisons.

-Moreover, early comparisons between optimal and greedy approaches were limited in scope and contained claims and hypotheses that we can now refute (Section~\ref{sec:compare_greedy}). \citet{murthy1995dt_greedy_evaluation} lacked a scalable ODT method and therefore confined their analysis on synthetic data. \citet{bertsimas2017optimal} trained ODTs using MIP, but lack of scalability constrained most of their analysis to data sets of only 100 instances or trees with a maximum depth of two.
-For larger problems, their approach did not converge to optimality; therefore, the support for several of their claims remained uncertain.
+In contrast, \emph{optimal} decision tree research is a much younger and less understood field.
+Lack of scalability prevented early adoption, and also prevented an extensive investigation of the differences between optimal and greedy learning.
+For example, while \citet{murthy1995dt_greedy_evaluation} investigated the effectiveness of the greedy approach, they lacked a scalable ODT method to compare to and therefore confined their analysis on small synthetic data.
+More recently, \citet{bertsimas2017optimal} proposed to use mixed-integer programming (MIP) to learn ODTs, but again, lack of scalability confined their analysis to datasets of only 100 instances or trees with a maximum depth of two, while for larger problems, their approach did not converge to optimality.
+Therefore, the support for several of their claims remains uncertain.

-Though these and other studies \citep{lin2020generalized_sparse, demirovic2022murtree} report an average improvement of the out-of-sample performance versus greedy heuristics, others have criticized ODTs for overfitting~\citep{dietterich1995optimal_overfitting}, observed worse results for ODTs compared to greedy heuristics~\citep{zharmagambetov2021non_greedy_compared, marton2024gradtree_gradient_descent}, and questioned the adjective `optimal'~\citep{sullivan2024beating_odt}.
-These contradictory findings illustrate the need for a more thorough understanding of the concept of optimal decision trees.

-This motivated us to conduct a thorough experimental evaluation of existing decision tree methods, both greedy and optimal, focusing on objective functions used during training and different tuning approaches.
-Based on our findings, we motivate new objective functions and tuning approaches that are specific to optimal methods that globally optimize the objective.
-To support our study, we conducted the largest evaluation to this date concerning optimal and greedy decision tree methods, taking into account 11 different objective functions, six tuning approaches, 180 real-world and synthetic data sets (small and large), and trees that go beyond small tree-depth limits.
-This provides us with a wealth of data to analyze and improves our understanding of how to apply greedy and optimal approaches for training decision trees.